AMReX-Combustion/PeleC/Docs/sphinx/InputFiles.rst

 Users can specify their own tagging criteria in the `prob.H` of their case.
 An example of this is provided in the Taylor-Green regression test.

-In addition to these tagging criteria, one can use tagging functionality provided by AMReX.
+The above tagging criteria are implemented in PeleC.
+However, the user is encouraged to use the tagging functionality provided by AMReX and exposed in PeleC.
 Here are examples of how that is done:

 ::